canro91/canro91.github.io/_posts/2021-03-08-HowNotToWriteDynamicSQL.md

 After that, we executed the query inside the string with `sp_executesql` with the parameter declaration and the parameters themselves.

 With Dynamic SQL, our stored procedure will generate one execution plan for each set of parameters.
-This time, SQL Server could use the right indexes to run the query.
+This time, SQL Server could use the right indexes to run each query.
 That's the point of using Dynamic SQL.

 Voilà!
 That's how NOT to write a stored procedure with optional parameters with Dynamic SQL.
 Notice that to make things simple, we didn't follow all the tips to [make our Dynamic SQL easier to debug]({% post_url 2020-12-03-DebugDynamicSQL %}).